nachocigliutti/website-hugo/content/research/labor_networks/index.md

 ---
-title: 'Production Networks with Search Frictions'
+title: 'Production Networks with Search Frictions (in progress)'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here